UCL-ARC/hpc-spack/spacksites/README.md

 These steps should be carried out in order.
 1.	__Clone this repo__: `git clone https://github.com/UCL-ARC/hpc-spack.git`
+2.	__Initialise spacksites__: `spacksites/myriad-utilities/init-spacksites-on-myriad.sh`
-2.	__Make a new spack site__: with the command `spacksites/spacksites create test_site1`.
+3.	__Make a new spack site__: with the command `spacksites/spacksites create test_site1`.
 (You can use another name for the site.)
 This will:
     1. make a directory for the new spack site,
     2. clone spack into that,
     3. import, to the spack site, appropriate ones of the spack yaml config files in spacksites/settings (config.yaml, modules.yaml, packages.yaml), with all the defaults you will love.
 These include, default compiler for spack to use, the number of cores to use in a build, locating the build stage under the site directory (rather than some TMP, whick gets filled up), module name format and module location.
 (The current value, `$spack/../modules/$env`, of this last one will sepatate modules created by differnt spack environment files into different sub directories, with a desired result of facilitating corresponding separate sections in `module avail`.)
 The yaml files are selected automatically from those at `spacksites/settings/initial_site_*.yaml`.
     4. have spack identify the compilers already on your system (including that from a devtoolset if such is in the script for your system in `spacksites/process-env-scripts`).
 One of these will be used to build an up to date compiler inside spack - see the next step below.
-3. __Install your first compiler into the spack site__: use `spacksites/spacksites install-env test_site1 first_compiler first_compiler.yaml`, where `first_compiler` is the name for the spack environment that will contain the new compiler. `first_compiler.yaml` is found at `spacksites/spack-env-templates/first_compiler.yaml`.
-It makes sense to specify the same compiler there and in the `intial_site_packages_*.yaml` files.
+4. __Install your first compiler into the spack site__: use `spacksites/spacksites install-env test_site1 first_compiler first_compiler.yaml`, where `first_compiler` is the name for the spack environment that will contain the new compiler.
+It will use the buildcache if it finds it there. `first_compiler.yaml` is found at `spacksites/spack-env-templates/first_compiler.yaml`.
+It makes sense to specify the same compiler there and in the `initial_site_packages_*.yaml` files.

-## Optional steps
-Some things you might want to do between steps 1 and 2 above:
-  - 1A.	__Optional__: Switch to the git branch of this repo that is of interest, if that is not `main`.
-  - 1B.	__Optional__: Consider settings in  `spacksites/settings/spack_sites.ini` under `[general]`.
-If you make no change, your root directory for the spack sites will be `test-spack-sites/`, a sibling of the repo you just cloned.
-  - 1C. __Optional__: Consider the settings in the files `spacksites/settings/initial_site_*.yaml`. e.g. for an actual, rather than a test, spack site you would want to increase `build_jobs:`, the number of cores used when intalling packages.
-The configration of your spack site can be altered later with the usual spack commands.
-  - 1D. __Optional__: Consider the setting in `spacksites/settings/spack_sites.ini` of `[spack_env_templates][active_set]`.
-This governs which set of spack environment templates is used by default.
-You may change this setting later, and access to other sets is not prevented in the meantime; there is a path syntax for those.
-Indeed, using templates from elsewhere is not prevented.
-See the relevant sections below for how `spacksites` helps with spack environments4.

-Something you might want to do between steps 2 and 3 above:
-  - 2A. __Optional__: ___NOT YET IMPLEMENTED___ make links to other spack sites to save time on building packages.
-This will be spacksite commands allowing you specifiy the links with your site names.
-This only make sense when you have two or more spack sites.

 ## Using sites
 At this point you have a new spack site that you can use as normal.
 There are two activities that you will want to do with your new spack site(s):